wballard/starphleet/index.md

 ### File Structure

-The `STARPHLEET_HEADQUARTERS` repository is the primary location for phleet, ship, and service configuration, and can contain the following files and directories:
+The `STARPHLEET_HEADQUARTERS` repository is the primary location for phleet, ship, and service configuration, and can contain the following directories and files:

 ```
 authorized_keys/